Match.com Reviews - 2022

 Below we have compiled an in depth look at Match.com, including its cost, features, our summary and reviews from other users.

-Reviewer: 36 year old Male who lives in the Midlands, England.
+BIO: 30 year old Male who lives in the south of England

 Match.com is the leading online dating site in the world, attracting nearly 100million members since its launch in 1993.
 Match is owed by IAC who also own a wealth of other dating sites including, OKCupic, PlentyofFish, Tinder & Chemistry.com) so their influence in online dating is unparalleled.